danforth-restorative/danforth-restorative.com/content/blog/2020-07-22-nonviolent-communication.md

 At his war trial, asked if it was difficult to send thousands to their deaths, Eichmann responded that their [bureaucratic language](https://www.youtube.com/watch?v=Sk9-3bMAGBw) made it easy.
 If someone asked why they did it, they would say 'I had no choice', 'superiors orders', 'it's the law'.

-Because of this concern, nonviolent communication emphasizes that we avoid any language that implies we have no choice, and that the use of words like 'have to', 'ought', 'must' results in people who don't feel responsible for their actions.
+Because of this concern, nonviolent communication emphasizes that we avoid any language that implies we have no choice, and suggests that the use of words like 'have to', 'ought', 'must' results in people who don't feel responsible for their actions.

 ## Conclusion

-Nonviolent communication not a complex system, but it does express some profound truths that I'm not sure I can properly convey.
+Nonviolent communication has a handful of moving parts, and involves learning a new way to think about ourselves and our relationships.
+While it's not an overly complex system, it does express some profound truths that I'm not sure I'm able to properly convey.

 One of the most impactful, to me, is the concept of retributive justice.
 I've begun to see how deeply ingrained it is, in my own consciousness, and the world around me.

 I feel like there's a lot of ground for me to cover still, in nonviolent communication.
-I intend to spend a lot more time working on this, what I believe to be the most valuable teaching available for promoting peace on earth.
+I intend to spend a lot more time working on this, what I believe to be the most valuable teaching available for promoting peace on the plant.

 ## Further Study